FiratUsta/aura/README.md

 <h2> Known Bugs </h2>

-* On your first visit, the page might be completely broken.
+~On your first visit, the page might be completely broken.
 Thankfully this is  an easy fix.
 Simply type `au:sr` in the searchbar and hit enter.
 The page should be fixed, to retain its fixed form in future visits, type `au:ss` and hit enter.
-I'm looking into the cause of this, hopefully I'll be able to fix it soon.
+I'm looking into the cause of this, hopefully I'll be able to fix it soon.~

+Seems the above issue is fixed.
+We'll see after further testing.

 ---